tnrvrd/tnrvrd/README.md

 ### Hi there 👋

-- 🔭 currently working on freelance projects.
+- 🔭 currently working on a company and weekend projects
-- 🌱 currently learning SwiftUI
+- 🌱 continuously learning
-- 👯 looking to collaborate on SwiftUI libraries
+- 👯 looking to collaborate on Swift & SwiftUI libraries
-- 🤔 looking for help with Combine
+- 🤔 looking for help on app marketing
 - 💬 Ask me about iOS Development, Turkish Foods, Travelling
 - 📫 How to reach me: muhammedtanriverdi@gmail.com